-So amazingly popular that it has had to move out of its namesake town 18 mile south to Monterey, the two-day Castroville Artichoke Food & Wine Festival is a longtime favorite along California’s Central Coast.
-Cool fog and warm early-June sun are the perfect environment for growing these tasty clusters of scales and florets, which are considered one of California’s signature foods.
+So amazingly popular that it has had to move out of its original hometown of Castroville, Monterey’s two-day Artichoke Festival is a longtime favorite along California’s Central Coast.
+Cool fog and warm early-June sun are the perfect environment for growing these tasty clusters of scales and florets, which are considered one of California’s signature crops.

 If you have never tried artichokes—or, nearly as pitiable, have only eaten them out of glass jars—this festival will be a sensory epiphany.
-Have them in the traditional style, dipped in melted butter, or get adventurous and try one of the countless creative takes on how to prepare them (some decidedly wacky) offered here.
-Steamed, grilled, or fried, in burritos, or served with sausage, or in a cupcake… it’s nearly certain that you’ll find your future favorite artichoke dish among all the options.
-Stroll over to the wine, beer, and spirits garden for the perfect liquid accompaniment.
+Have them in the traditional style, dipped in melted butter, or get adventurous and try one of the countless creative preparations (some decidedly wacky) offered here.
+Steamed, grilled, fried, in burritos, or served with sausage, or in a cupcake… it’s nearly certain that you’ll find your future favorite artichoke dish among all the options.
+Stroll over to the wine tasting area for the perfect liquid accompaniment.

 Fun fact: Marilyn Monroe was named California’s first honorary Artichoke Queen in Castroville in 1948.